pagopa/io-app/README.md

   />
 </Svg>
 ```
-7. Add the key associated to the asset in the corresponding sets.
+7. Add the key associated to the single pictogram/icon in the corresponding set.
 If you want to learn more, read the contextual documentation:
     * [Pictograms](ts/components/core/pictograms)
     * [Icons](ts/components/core/icons)

 8. There's no need to add the new asset in the `UI Showroom` because it happens automatically.

 ### Io-Icon-Font
 **Note**: ⚠️ Deprecated